cg3hci/HexBox/README.md

 ## Compatibility

-HexBox requires [CMake](https://cmake.org/) 3.14+, a modern C++20 compiler, and OpenGL 2.0.<br>
-It has been successfully tested on MSVC v143 on Windows 11, GCC 10 and Clang 14 on Ubuntu 22.10 and Clang14 on MacOS.
+iHexBox requires [CMake](https://cmake.org/) 3.14+, a modern C++20 compiler, and OpenGL 2.0.
+As of today, t has been successfully tested on MSVC v143 on Windows 11, GCC 10 and Clang 14 on Ubuntu 22.10 and Clang14 on MacOS.

 ## Videos, Tutorials